HackYourFuture/JavaScript1/Week5/MAKEME.md

 5. Use CSS to divide the page in two columns.
 The left column will have a list of the names for repository.
 The right column should have the following information about each repository: the number of `stargazers`, the number of `watchers`, the number of `forks`, the `language` of the repository.
 6. place the `avatar_url` (logo) of our organization somewhere on a nice place in your page. -->

-### Step 2: Feedback
-Give feedback on step 2 of the homework to one of your fellow classmates.

 ```
 How to hand in your homework: